...

 Thank you for your reply and suggestions!

-So as long as I understand it has no other way than to keep the nest egg in a bank account in cash and... unfortunately suffer from inflation 🙁
+So as long as I understand there is no other way than to keep the nest egg in a bank account in cash and... unfortunately suffer from inflation 🙁

 Is it really so?

-But I understand what you are saying about Nexo.
+But I understand what you're saying about Nexo.
 What about Realunit?
-They don't look like risky investments....
+They don't look like risky investments...

 1. Hello Luca

 Real Unit looks to me, after a quick glance, like a classic robo advisor.
-They suggest an equity allocation of about 40% - using a rough rule of thumb, I would not invest any money here that I would need again in the next 4 years.
-So definitely not a nest egg option either.
+You suggest an equity allocation of around 40% - using a rough rule of thumb, I wouldn't invest any money here that I would need again in the next 4 years.
+So definitely not an option for a nest egg either.

 Inflation protection can be achieved via investments be made.